zhuofany/Yu-portfolio/government-debt.md

 <br />

 📍 **_Third Visualization_**
-This is the other visualization created by Flourish.
+This is the other visualization created by Flourish, showing the average debt-to-GDP ratio of 5 continents and OECD over the last 5 years.
 <br />
 <div class="flourish-embed flourish-chart" data-src="visualisation/12551837"><script src="https://public.flourish.studio/resources/embed.js"></script></div><br />
 <br />